sumithemmadi/ArchLinux-Installation-Guide/README.md

 ### Select Mirror

-Before installation, is recommended to select the best mirror servers.
+Before installation,It is recommended to select the best mirror servers.

 So open the file `/etc/pacman.d/mirrorlist` (again, you can use `nano` or `vi` to do that) and move the best mirror to the top of the file.